Maté teas are traditionally drank in a hollowed out gourd with a Bombilla Straw!

 Your goal is to cure the gourd so that the water no longer penetrates the gourd.
 Any natural product that takes on water is going to take on character.
 Do not become concerned with bubbles or color distortions, they are a natural part of the curing process that will help to develop the character of your gourd.

-Pour some Yerba Mate into the gourd.
+- Pour some Yerba Maté into the gourd.

-If desired, the gourd can be given flavor during this process by adding something to the Yerba Mate.
+- If desired, the gourd can be given flavor during this process by adding something to the Yerba Maté.
 Rum, mint leaf, stevia leaf, lemon peels, orange peels, or honey are some popular examples.

-Fill gourd to brim with water.
+- Fill gourd to brim with water.

-Let gourd sit filled with water and Yerba Mate for a day or two to absorb flavor.
+- Let gourd sit filled with water and Yerba Maté for a day or two to absorb flavor.

 - It is normal for mold to form on the gourd during the curing process.
 This mold is harmless.
 If you want to prevent the mold, use rum or a similar alcohol to cure.

-Remove Yerba Mate (bombilla straw is a good tool for scraping out Yerba Mate) and clean inside with boiling water only.
+é (bombilla straw is a good tool for scraping out Yerba Mat

-Never use soap on a gourd, as it will be absorbed into the gourd.
+- Never use soap on a gourd, as it will be absorbed into the gourd.

-Dry gourd in window light or other arid condition for a day or two (time will vary depending on environmental conditions).
+- Dry gourd in window light or other arid condition for a day or two (time will vary depending on environmental conditions).
 Direct sunlight can be used in non-desert environments.

-The gourd constricts and tightens as it releases moisture.
+- The gourd constricts and tightens as it releases moisture.

-You will know the gourd is dry when there are no water marks on the inside.
+- You will know the gourd is dry when there are no water marks on the inside.